 What to do right now if a bird is in trouble

 If you have a bird in front of you that is injured, ill, or has been found struggling in water, the immediate priority is stabilization, not treatment.
+Golden Gate Bird Alliance similarly instructs that when you find an injured bird, you should place it in a warm, dark, quiet place and avoid trying to provide food, water, or first aid place an injured bird in a warm, dark, quiet place and do not attempt to provide food, water, or first aid.
 You are not expected to heal the bird yourself.
 Your job for the next few minutes is to minimize additional stress while you get it to someone who can actually help.

 Here is what the Tufts Wildlife Clinic, Audubon, and Golden Gate Bird Alliance all agree on, and it is consistent across the board: